-Science Applications International Corporation (SAIC) has been awarded a contract by the Space and Naval Warfare Systems Center - Pacific to provide tactical data link systems support.
-The follow-on, indefinite delivery/indefinite quantity contract has a total value of more than $46 million if all options are exercised.
-Under the contract, SAIC will provide engineering and technical support, including life cycle and systems engineering, integration, testing, configuration management and integrated logistics support.
+Science Applications International Corporation (SAIC) has been awarded a prime contract by the Space and Naval Warfare Systems Center Pacific (SSC Pacific) to provide engineering and technical support to the Radio Frequency (RF) Communications division.
+SAIC was one of four companies awarded a five-year, indefinite delivery/indefinite quantity contract that has a combined potential value of more than $98 million, if all options are exercised.

 Vizada has won a contract with service provider Delta Wave Communications Incorporated to supply the U.S. Army Corp of Engineers (USACE) with Inmarsat and Iridium mobile satellite communications services in the U.S. and overseas.
 The contract is worth up to $3 million per year over a three-year period.

 Lockheed Martin has been awarded a $15 million firm-fixed-price contract as part of the U.S. Navy's Modernization Program for the DDG 51 Arleigh Burke-class destroyers.
 The contract includes options and engineering services that if exercised would bring the cumulative value to $51.5 million.